Hawk652/Capstone-Guidance-Robot/Reports/Minimally Functioning Prototype.md

 ESP32 beacons were able to communicate with each other and relay positional data.
 The ESP32 beacons were used instead because the ultra-wideband beacons will not be arriving in on time.

 ## Power and Charging
-The chaging subsystem is able to transform AC power from a receptacle into DC power and deliver it to the robot's power system.
+The chaging subsystem is able to transform AC power from a receptacle into DC power and deliver it to the robot's power subsystem.
 The buck converters in subsystem is able to deliver 12 V at the output.
 However, the power subsystem will not have the desired battery due to ordering issues.

 ## User Interface
 The robot is able to move around and change directions with the use of voice commands through a microphone.